Friday Program of Workshops

 Laura is the membership chair of EEPSA and her local chapter, The Kootenay Columbia Environmental Educators.
 She is the Outdoor Classroom teacher at Rossland Summit School and is passionate about ecological justice education.
 Laura also spends some of her time instructing for the West Kootenay Teacher Education Program in Nelson, BC.

-• Presenters/Facilitators: Kate LeSouef & Kiki Kirkpatrick
+• Presenters/Facilitators: Kate LeSouef & Laura Hergott

 Organization: BC Parks Foundation